Accounts Receivable Aging Report: Definition, Examples, How to Use

 - What is an accounts receivable aging report?

-- Why AR aging reports matter
+- Why are accounts receivable aging reports important?

-- How to create aging reports, and
+- How to prepare an AR aging report?

 What is an accounts receivable aging report?